Web Developer Certification: Is it Worth It? (+ How to Choose)

 [Featured Image] A web developer reviews study materials on a laptop and monitor in their home office ahead of a certification exam.

-Certificates and certifications are excellent ways to build knowledge and demonstrate capabilities in any field.
-They are credentials that you can use to strengthen your expertise and showcase your skills to potential employers.
-As skill-based hiring continues to be a top trend amongst employers, these credentials may be more relevant than ever.
+As skill-based hiring continues to be a top trend amongst employers, certifications and certificates may be more relevant than ever.
 The following article breaks down key questions about web development certifications and certificates, like whether they’re worth pursuing, where to start, and how to include them on your resume.
+You can also browse a list of 12 popular web developer certifications and certificates.

 Certificates vs. certifications

 Despite being used interchangeably, certificates and certifications represent different accomplishments.
 Both are effective ways to demonstrate your skill, expertise, and motivation.
-However, certifications typically indicate that you’ve passed an exam.
-Certifications may be required or requested by employers for specific roles.
-Certificates focus more on building skills and experience.
-They indicate structured training and specialized knowledge.
+However, certifications typically indicate that you’ve passed an exam, whereas certificates verify that you've successfully completed specialized training.

 Placeholder